robillersomeone/survey_of_distributions/README.md

 as the 'shape' parameter increases (for large `k`, or a `k -> ∞`) the gamma distribution converges to the normal distribution

+**in relation to gamma** using the central limit theorem, the gamma (or any distribution with finite variance) will converge to the normal distribution

 ### t-distribution
 one parameters
 - degrees of freedom `𝜈`